-- 3.3 A faction gains control of an islet hex (those encased in brown outline) if and when at least one of its ground units and/or surface naval units, not submarines, solely occupies that hex.
+3.3 A nation gains control of an islet hex (those encased in brown outline) if and when at least one of its ground units and/or surface naval units, not submarines, solely occupies that hex.
 Pay close attention to "solely occupies."
-For example, if a US DDG moves into a China-controlled islet hex that contains no Pakistan or PRC units then Indo-Am takes control of that islet hex.
-However, even a single-step Pakistan or PRC air unit based on that islet would prevent Indo-Am from taking control. - 3.4 A faction gains control of a non-islet littoral hex (those that show some land and some water, but are not in brown outline) if and when at least one of its ground units not on transport solely occupies that hex. - 3.5 However, when factions agree to "military cooperation" the cooperating factions will not undo or trump the control status of their allies.
-If Indo-Am and the Symmetric Gulf States agree to cooperation then a USA unit in Bahrain does not change that hex to Indo-Am control, it remains under Symmetric Gulf State control. - 3.6 For game purposes, when a single hex contains islands or islets of more than one color the hex is controlled by the faction closer to first in the default order.
-In other words, China takes precedence over Indo-Am.
+For example, if a US DDG moves into a PRC-controlled islet hex that contains no PRC units then the US takes control of that islet hex.
+However, even a single-step PRC air unit based on that islet would prevent the US from taking control.

+3.4 A nation gains control of a non-islet littoral hex (those that show some land and some water, but are not in brown outline) if and when at least one of its ground units not on transport solely occupies that hex.

+3.5 However, when nations agree to "military cooperation" the cooperating nations will not undo or trump the control status of their allies.
+If the USA and The Philippines agree to cooperation then a USA unit in The Philippines does not change that hex to USA control, it remains under Philippine control.

+3.6 For game purposes, when a single hex contains islands or islets of more than one color the hex is controlled by the nation closer to first in the default order.
+In other words, PRC takes precedence over all others while Malaysia takes precedence over Vietnam, etc. For example, hex 2219, Cuarteron Reef, is controlled by the PRC.